 ─Roxane Gay, New York Times bestselling author of Bad Feminist and Hunger: A Memoir

 “Marry the evocative first person narrative of Educated with the kind of social criticism seen in Nickel and Dimed and you’ll get a sense of the remarkable book you hold in your hands.
 In Maid, Stephanie Land, a gifted storyteller with an eye for details you’ll never forget, exposes what it’s like to exist in America as a single mother, working herself sick cleaning our dirty toilets, one missed paycheck away from destitution.
 It’s a perspective we seldom see represented firsthand-and one we so desperately need right now.
 Timely, urgent, and unforgettable, this is memoir at its very best.”

 ─Susannah Cahalan, #1 New York Times bestselling author of Brain on Fire: My Month of Madness

 “A work full of integrity and of the grit, graft and grace that comes with it.
 Stephanie Land’s memoir is an essential manual in the sort of resilience, hope and diligence many of us will be fortunate enough to never experience.
 Maid comes from the gut not the gutter.
 Stephanie Land was meant to be a writer.”

 ─Lisa Blower, award-winning author of Sitting Ducks

 “My daughter learned to walk in a homeless shelter.”

-Stephanie Land‘s work has been featured in The New York Times, The New York Review of Books, The Washington Post, The Guardian, Vox, Salon, and many other outlets.
+Stephanie Land‘s work has been featured in The New York Times, The New York Review of Books, The Atlantic, The Washington Post, The Guardian, Vox, Salon, and many other outlets.
 She lives in Missoula, Montana.